top of page

 While if the aircraft decelerates on an westerly heading, the centre of gravity resist the backward motion or in other wards continues its forwards motion due to its inertia, which rotates the magnet anticlockwise (counter clockwise), thus indicating an apparent turn to the north.

-Southern Hemisphere Westrly Heading Acce
+Southern Hemisphere Westerly Heading Acceleration Error

 ACCELERATION ERROR IN SOUTHERN HEMISPHERE ON WESTERLY HEADING